John-Ling/johnling.me/posts/My-New-System-in-Depth/content.md

 ---
-title: "My new System in Depth"
+title: "My New System in Depth"
 date: "2024-11-13"
 ---